Atomic Energy Commission robot inspired offshore petroleum industry’s remotely operated vehicles.

-Secret of the Titanic Discovery
+Secrets of the Titanic

-Completing the secret mission’s final objectives with 12 days to spare, Ballard’s team used Argo to find the wreck of Titanic on September 1, 1985, to worldwide acclaim.
+Completing the secret mission’s objectives with 12 days to spare, Ballard’s team used Argo to find the Titanic on September 1, 1985, and received worldwide acclaim.
 For 73 years Titanic had remained hidden at a depth of 12,460 feet.

-A year later, Ballard brought the Woods Hole veteran deep-diving manned submersible, Alvin, to the Titanic.
+One year later, Ballard brought another Woods Hole veteran deep-diving manned submersible, Alvin, to the Titanic.

-Then, for the first time, the public was able to see deeper into Titanic’s ghostly decks through the fiber optic eyes of Jason Jr., and later, Hercules, two increasingly sophisticated ROVs that brought the technology to prime-time television.
+Then, for the first time, the public was able to see deeper into Titanic’s ghostly decks through the fiber optic eyes of the ROV Jason Jr. Later joined by another unmanned submersible, the Hercules, the two highly sophisticated ROVs brought undersea technology to prime-time television.

 Offshore Petroleum Production